dmlarionov/PowerShellDeploy/README.md

 }
 ```

 Pattern for `Jenkinsfile`, shown above, demonstrates how to pass credentials to PowerShell.
 If you don't encode it somehow in PowerShell you'll get it as series of asterisks (`****`).
-So, do:
+So, you have to:

 ```groovy
 env.X_BASE64 = sh(script: 'set +x && echo $X | base64', , returnStdout: true).trim()